ProcessosDatamob/EN_ReleaseNotesProtecaoRua/administrators-manual/release-notes/release-notes-less-than-nomeproduto-greater-than-v-1.4.0/Accessibility-In-The-Safe-Location-Options-Modal.md

 **ID: US-BTC-360**

-Description: In the Street Protection app, users who rely on assistive technologies can now easily navigate through the safe location options.
-Navigation is facilitated by a logical sequence of elements, and the buttons are clearly identified and announced by screen readers, allowing users to independently edit, rename, or delete safe locations.
-Each button is properly identified, providing an intuitive and accessible experience on Android and iOS devices.
+Description: In the Street Protection app, the options window for safe locations has been improved to accommodate users with special needs.
+It is now fully accessible for those using screen readers, allowing anyone to easily navigate and perform actions such as editing, renaming, or deleting safe locations independently.
+Each component is clearly announced, with identifiers like "Close window," "Edit address," "Rename location," and "Delete," all recognized as buttons, which facilitates interaction on Android and iOS devices.